 Tip: If you’re not using the tofu immediately, store it in an airtight container in the refrigerator.
 It can stay fresh for up to 3 days.

-See also How to cook fresh rhubarb
+See also How long to cook a whole chicken in the instant

 Serving and Enjoying Chickpea Tofu